srividhyaprakash/NotesVP/GitNotes.md

 git commit - commits the file - stages the file.
-You need to write a message. git commit -m "Message goes here" - write the message inline
+You need to write a message. git commit -m "Message goes here" - write the message inline git commit --amend -m "New commit message goes here" - Command to change the commit message.
+Do this only if you have NOT pushed to the remote repository already.

 Always do a pull before pushing on to the remote repo